Water for Flowers

 Your flowers have been arranged professionally for you and are designed so that you can just put them into a vase.

 There are usually two ties around the stems in a bunch of flowers; the outer tie is usually connected to the ribbon bow and may also hold the top of the water bag in place.
 This tie needs to be removed so you can put the stems in water.
 The 2nd inner tie holds the bunch in place and should not be removed (unless you want to rearrange the flowers yourself).

 To remove or not to remove that is the question many of us have considered before.
 Well it is really a personal choice which is up to you.
 The florist does go to some trouble to wrap your flowers to complement the bouquet, and the wrapping does protect the flowers during delivery.

-Unlike many other florists; Flowers 4 Nelson does not over wrap your flowers and you should be easily able to see the flowers with the wrap left on.
+Unlike many other florists; Flowers 4 Nelson does not over wrap your flowers and you should be easily able to enjoy the flowers with the wrap left on.
 If you can't see the flowers for the wrapping where you have set them down, then try pulling the edges of the wrapping down a bit so that the flowers are more visible; or you can remove the wrap completely.

 Flowers For the Sight Impaired

 When you are ordering flowers for a sight impaired person you can ask that scented flowers and or foliage be included, this will give the receiver more pleasure.

 These flowers keep growing and elongating their stems after they are picked.
 The flowers will grow toward the light.
 So when used in arrangements they often grow out of the position that the florist has placed them in.
 If you are picking Tulips from the garden to bring inside, cut all the white at the base of the stems off the flower before putting the stems in the water.

 Don’t like fluoride in the water, and are best in rain or bottled water if you have it.
 If you have a bunch of only Gerberas, keep the water in the vase fairly shallow ( say 2 cm deep) as the stems rot faster when they are in deep water.